jakkn/nwn-devbase/README.md

 # nwn-devbase
 This repository is meant to function as a base setup for anyone who wants to version control their module development for the game Neverwinter Nights (NWN), using git.
 It also contains instructions for setting up a local test environment using Docker, which can easily be distributed to the development team.

-In addition, the texts here are meant to function as a reference for the users who might be unfamiliar with the practice of git and Docker, as is the case with some of my team members.
-Thus, if all you are wondering is *why*, please read [OVERVIEW](https://github.com/jakkn/nwn-devbase/blob/master/OVERVIEW.md).
-That file attempts to explain why version control and local test environments are a good thing to have.
+In addition, the texts here are meant to function as a reference for users unfamiliar with git and Docker, as is the case with some of my team members.
+[INTRODUCTION](https://github.com/jakkn/nwn-devbase/blob/master/INTRODUCTION.md) introduces the problem areas git and Docker solve, and attempts to explain how the development process is supposed to work.
+It also presents an overview of how the systems are wired together.

 ## But seriously, what's the point?
 Can't people just version control their sources without this?
 Of course they can.
 However, it is not a straight forward process.
 The Aurora Toolset stores all module content in file archives with the *.mod* extension. git does not handle *.mod* archives, so for git to be of any use the archive must first be unpacked.
 The process of unpacking and repacking module content may be cumbersome to some, which is why I have created this repository.
 It is an attempt at sharing the work I have done so that anyone who may want to do the same can do so with minimal effort.
 The basis for this work is what I have already done on an existing server - [Bastion of Peace](http://bastionofpeace.freeforums.net/).
-For further details, please see [OVERVIEW](https://github.com/jakkn/nwn-devbase/blob/master/OVERVIEW.md).

 ## Intended audience